asdfkaba/pyth_triple/README.md

 <img src="https://raw.githubusercontent.com/asdfkaba/pyth_triple/master/examples/stats3.png" width="800">

+you can see the local peaks apear when the remainder is minimal and 100/remainder is maximal.

  m  | triple           | x%(y-z)       | partition size  |
 --- | ---------------- |:-------------:| :--------------:|
  14 | (140, 171, 221)  | 40            | 9               |